What to Know About ACA Minimum Essential Coverage

 It's free, simple and secure.

-Minimum essential coverage, also called qualifying health coverage, is any health plan that meets Affordable Care Act (ACA) requirements for having health coverage.
+Minimum essential coverage, also called qualifying health coverage, is any health plan that meets the Affordable Care Act (ACA) requirements for having health coverage.
 Qualifying plans include marketplace insurance, job-based health plans, Medicare, Medicaid and the Children's Health Insurance Program (CHIP).

 Under the original law, you paid a tax penalty if you didn't maintain minimum essential coverage or qualify for an exemption.
 The federal government did away with the penalty beginning in 2019, but some states still charge fees to people without minimum health coverage.